StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

 After you are loaded up with crates, locate your destination on the dynmap and fly there
 - Locate the Importer and Exporter NPCs with the crates in your inventory.
-- Right-click the Importer Npc this time and you should see a message similar to the one below.
+- Right-click the Importer NPC this time and you should see a message similar to the one below once all crates are sold.

 ![completed]

+### Step Seven
+---
 Take your newly earned money and buy some more crates and repeat the process!